-The History of Beanie Feldstein and Ben Platt's Precious Friendship
+Inside Beanie Feldstein and Ben Platt's Precious Friendship

 Rob Latour/Variety/Shutterstock

-And less than a decade after prom night, here they are now, both Golden Globe-nominated actors, Broadway veterans—and, at long last, movie co-stars.
+Both Golden Globe-nominated actors, Broadway veterans and, at long last, movie co-stars.
+They're certainly venturing into legendary territory.

-Feldstein and Platt are busy filming the mightily ambitious-sounding big-screen adaptation of Stephen Sondheim's legendarily tricky musical Merrily We Roll Along—which is being shot by Richard Linklater over the course of 18 years.

-Well, Linklater proved he could handle the concept with Boyhood, and Platt and Feldstein were probably going to be hanging out a lot during that time anyway, so...
+Ben Platt: Live From Radio City Music Hall is streaming now on Netflix.
+Feldstein's latest movie, How to Build a Girl, co-starring Emma Thompson and Chris O'Dowd, is available on VOD.

 success!